 Black Streaks under the nails (fingernails or the toenails) can be very dangerous.
 Follow our diagnosis guide to see if you should be worried!

-Watch the following video to get a better idea if this is what you have:
+- Watch the video above to get a better idea if this is what you have.

 Dangerous Causes Black Streaks Under the Fingernails or Toenails: